top of page

 Things you might hear from your student about our lessons:

-Green Zone: When we are in the "green zone," we have a medium amount of energy.
+Green Zone: When we are in the "green zone," we have a low energy, but our feelings are pleasant.
 We might feel happy, ready to learn, or calm.
-It is expected that we will be in the green zone when it is time to learn in the classroom.
 The green zone is where we want to spend most of our time.
-We are good to go!

-Red Zone: When we are in the "red zone," we have a very high amount of energy and we are out of control.
-We might feel infuriated, ecstatic, or furious.
-It is never expected that we will be in the red zone long.
-We need to find a way to calm down.
+Red Zone: When we are in the "red zone," we have a high amount of energy and our feelings are NOT pleasant We might feel mad, anxious, or furious.
+It's ok to be in the red zone, but it doesn't feel good so we will want to find a way to calm down.

 Expected/Unexpected Behaviors: Expectations change based on where we are and who we are with, not based on how we feel.
 We have thoughts about other people, just like they have thoughts about us.
 When we do expected things, people tend to have good or comfortable thoughts about us.
 When we do things that are unexpected, people might have uncomfortable thoughts about us.
 People are more likely to want to be around others who do expected behaviors.